demisto/content/Packs/Threat_Crowd/Integrations/ThreatCrowd_v2/README.md

-Query threat crowd for reports.
+Query Threat Crowd for reports.
 This integration was integrated and tested with version v2 of TheatCrowdv2
 ## Configure ThreatCrowdv2 on Cortex XSOAR